 This is by far the most common 3D printing problem, and probably the first one you may encounter.
 The first layer is the essential one because it is the base of the printed object.
 Therefore, if it isn’t perfect, the chance of print failure increases.
 Many common 3D printing problems stem from a poor first layer.
-There’s a couple of things that can go wrong when printing your first layer, so let’s take a look at what can be done to avoid these problems.
+There are a couple of things that can go wrong when printing your first layer, so let’s take a look at what can be done to avoid these problems.

 The print surface should be regularly maintained to achieve optimal printing quality and minimize the chance of failed prints.
 It's an easy procedure, so let's take a look at our tips and recommendations.

 If you don't touch the print surface with your hands or dirty tools, then you don't have to clean it before every print.
-Clean your tools the same way as you would the bed, and you will be able to start your next print right away.
+Clean your tools the same way you would the bed, and you will be able to start your next print right away.

 PETG, ABS, ASA, XT, and CPH filaments are an exception - the adhesion may be too strong, and you can damage your Smooth PEI sheet.
 We recommend using a separating agent (e.g. a glue stick).
 For more information on how to print with these materials, check out our Material guides.